johnkingzy/nextjs-antd-styled-component-starter-kit/README.md

 ## NextJS 🔗 Ant Design 🔗 Styled-Component ⚡️ Starter Kit

-This example shows how to use Next.js along with [Ant Design of React](https://ant.design) & [Styled Component](https://styled-components.com/).
+This example shows how to use Next.js along with [Ant Design of React](https://ant.design) & [Styled Component](https://styled-components.com/) + Typescript.
 This is intended to show the integration of these UI toolkit with the Framework.

 ### Preview
 Preview the example live on [StackBlitz](http://stackblitz.com/):

 [![Open in StackBlitz](https://developer.stackblitz.com/img/open_in_stackblitz.svg)](TODO)